evan-l-munson/saotd/README.md

 modeling and lexicographical approach to analyze the sentiment and opinions of text in English to determine a general sentiment such as positive or negative.
-The more people express themselves on social media, this application can be used to gauge the general feeling of people.
+The more people express themselves on social media, this application can be use1`d to gauge the general feeling of people.

 ## Package